Gregory Scarpa: Aftermath

-Scarpa's status as an informant was only revealed in 1995, during a racketeering and murder trial of seven members of the Orena faction.
+Scarpa's status as an FBI informant was only revealed in 1995, during a racketeering and murder trial of seven members of the Orena faction.
 At that time, former Colombo family consigliere Carmine Sessa, now a government witness, told prosecutors about DeVecchio's corrupt dealings with Scarpa.
 Eventually, prosecutors were forced to reveal that DeVecchio might have revealed confidential information, including information about former Colombo members who had turned informant, to Scarpa.
 Ultimately, nineteen Orena supporters had murder charges thrown out or murder convictions reversed after their attorneys contended DeVecchio's collaboration with Scarpa tainted the evidence against them.
-The attorneys argued that DeVecchio gave Scarpa information he used to kill members of the Orena faction, thus making any killings committed by their clients acts of self-defense.
+Attorneys argued that DeVecchio gave Scarpa information he used to kill members of the Orena faction, thus making any killings committed by their clients acts of self-defense.

-On March 30, 2006, DeVecchio, who was forced to retire from the FBI in 1996, was indicted on charges of complicity with Scarpa and other Colombo mobsters in four murders during the 1980s and '90s.
+In March 2006, DeVecchio, who was forced to retire from the FBI in 1996, was indicted on charges of complicity with Scarpa and other Colombo mobsters in four murders during the 1980s and 1990s.
 The government case rested on the testimony of Schiro, who was soon discredited as a witness after Tom Robbins of The Village Voice revealed that she had granted an interview to Robbins and Jerry Capeci a decade earlier and denied DeVecchio had ever been involved.
-Robbins said that while he and Capeci had promised to protect Schiro's identity and not attribute any of her revelations to her, the prospect of DeVecchio facing life in prison trumped any promises they had made to Schiro.
-On November 1, 2007, the judge dismissed all charges against DeVecchio at the request of prosecutors.
+Robbins said that while he and Capeci had promised to protect Schiro's identity and not attribute any of her revelations to her by name, the prospect of DeVecchio facing life in prison trumped any promises they had made to Schiro.
+In November 2007, the judge dismissed all charges against DeVecchio at the request of prosecutors.

-Scarpa's other son, Gregory Scarpa Jr., was sentenced to forty years in prison for racketeering, conspiracy to commit murder, and other charges.
-Scarpa Jr. has been linked to 24 murders.
-He was active in the Colombo crime family throughout the 1970s to 1990s.
-He ran a large and profitable marijuana ring for the Colombo family in Brooklyn and Staten Island, and controlled the market in Bensonhurst, Brooklyn, even extorting money from other drug dealers in the area.
-Judge Edward Korman commuted his sentence by 10 years in January 2016 after he provided information to the FBI in regard to the whereabouts of explosives, which were found hidden at the home of Oklahoma City bombing conspirator Terry Nichols; however, his original sentence was reinstated in mid 2017.
+Scarpa's other son, Gregory Scarpa Jr., was sentenced to forty years in prison for racketeering, conspiracy to commit murder and other charges.
+Scarpa Jr. has been linked to twenty-four murders.
+He was active in the Colombo family from the 1970s to 1990s, ran a large and profitable marijuana ring in Brooklyn and Staten Island and extorted money from rival drug dealers in Bensonhurst.
+Judge Edward Korman commuted Scarpa Jr.'s sentence by ten years in January 2016 after he provided information to the FBI in regard to the whereabouts of explosives, which were found hidden at the home of Oklahoma City bombing conspirator Terry Nichols.
+His original sentence was reinstated in mid-2017.